-In order to extend Theorem~\ref{thm:poly invariants GL O Sp} to the subgroups $\SL(V)$ and $\SO(V)$, we will view our arc diagrams as \emph{hypergraphs}, where an edge (now called a \emph{hyperedge}) is allowed to connect an arbitrary number of vertices; this number of vertices is called the \emph{order} of the hyperedge.
+In order to extend Theorem~\ref{thm:poly invariants GL O Sp} to the groups $\SL(V)$ and $\SO(V)$, we will allow certain hyperedges of order $n = \dim V$ (i.e., edges which connect $n$ vertices).
 The degree of a vertex is still defined as the number of incident (hyper)edges.
-In addition to the arcs representing the contractions $f_{ij}$, we will attach hyperedges of order $n = \dim V$, which represent certain determinants.
-We write hyperedges as subsets $\{i_1, \ldots, i_n\}$ where we always assume $i_1 < \cdots < i_n$.
-We prove the following theorem in Section~\ref{sec:proofs}.
+We write hyperedges as sets $A^* = \{a^*_1, \ldots, a^*_n\}$ or $B = \{b_1, \ldots, b_n\}$, with the elements written in increasing order.